How to Keep Pets Calm During Fireworks

 Provide a Safe Space

-When fireworks trigger your pet, send them to their safe space and reward their good behaviour.
-Make sure their safe space is close so they can still see or be near you but out of the way of any windows where noises might be louder.
+Make sure you have somewhere your pet can retreat when stressed, like a crate, bed, cat tree, cat cubby, or even their favourite sofa spot.
+Add some snuggly blankets, treats, and even your pet's favourite toy to make it feel cosy and safe.
+Be sure their safe space is close so they can still see or be near you, but out of the way of any windows where noises might be louder.

 If you can focus your pet's attention elsewhere during fireworks displays, you can prevent them from reacting to them in the first place.

 Interactive or food toys can be a lifesaver here, especially for food-oriented pets.
-Filling a KONG® treat toy with your pet's favourite treats can keep them busy.
+Filling a KONG® treat toy with your dogs favourite treats can keep them busy, or putting your cat's favourites in a Kitty KONG® can provide an enriching distraction.

 Keep Calm and Carry On!